FACT-Finder-Web-Components/magento2-module/README.md

 The *Select additional Attributes* option offers a multiple-choice list of attributes.
 Select all of those you want added to the CSV file.

-Before starting the export by clicking *Generate Export File(s) now*, you need to commit all changes by clicking “Save Config”.
+Before starting the export by clicking *Generate Export File(s) now*, you need to commit all changes by clicking "Save Config".
 The exception from that rule is `Test Connection` function which always takes the actual values from the corresponding fields.

 ![Product Data Export](docs/assets/export-settings.png "Product Data Export")